cainchen/python/backend_ap_test/README.md

 It will start a flask python process and listening tcp 5000 port.

-Started 5 porcesses run ocnes command (tcp 5001 - tcp 5005)
+Start 5 processes by run once command (tcp 5001 to tcp 5005)

    **for i in {1..5}; do cp -f ./5000.py ./500$i.py; done**